 These essential oils are what gives cannabis its strong aroma and flavour, but they are also found in other plants and vegetables such as citrus fruits or mint.

 Research suggests that terpenes can partner with cannabinoids and influence the overall effect(s) felt by users of cannabinoids via the entourage effect.
 For example:

 If you’ve decided you want to try CBD oil, your next question is likely which type do I buy?

 It’s a good question because there are countless CBD oil products available, and the lack of regulation around CBD products means they are not at all created equal.

 The most important thing is to find a brand you can trust to create a high quality product, and to do this, you should look out for:

-As long as you be sure to look out for the above, any CBD oil you do purchase is likely to be a sound choice.
+As long as you be sure to look out for the above you should be able to find a CBD oil right for you.

 Disclaimer: Views expressed here do not necessarily reflect those of Nature & Bloom and its staff.
 This article is not intended to provide medical advice, diagnosis, treatment, cure or prevention for any disease.
 Nature & Bloom products have not been evaluated by the MHRA.